BruhLemma-Yadecha/flaxseed/README.md

 # flaxseed
-A machine learning model made to detect money laundering in transactions.
+A machine learning model made to detect money laundering in financial transactions.